What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 What are the minimum GRE scores required, and what are past scores of accepted students?

 Preferred minimum scores for admission to both programs are: GRE-V 160, GRE-Q 148; GRE-Adv 600; TOEFL iBT 90; TOEFL PBT 577; GPA 3.25.
 For a detailed breakdown of past admitted applicants, click here.
-For recent admitted Experimental applicants, click here.
+For recent admitted DCAS applicants, click here.

 Can I apply to start graduate school in the Spring?